buildthedocs/btd/README.md

 - A bunch of shell scripts, optionally packed in a single file.
 - (optional) A configuration file (`.btd.yml`).
 [WIP]
-- (optional) A `Dockerfile`.
-- (optional) A CI configuration file (`.travis.yml`).

-Therefore, you just need to get the sources using any of the options shown at [Installation](https://buildthedocs.github.io/master/installation.html).
+Therefore, you need to get the sources using any of the options shown at [Installation](https://buildthedocs.github.io/master/installation.html).
 Shall you want to automatically deploy the build site to GitHub Pages or any other hosting service, you need to properly configure access permissions for the CI tool (see [Site deployment](doc/site_deployment.md)).

 # Use